charliecb/charliecb.github.io/_pages/about.md

 ## Antarctic ice-sheet dynamics
 Melting of Antarctic ice-sheets has been shown to lead to global sea-level rise and impacts the lives of millions of people worldwide.
 In this work, we map the hardness of ice-sheets across Antarctica using physics-informed neural networks.

-Accurate modeling is critical for informing policy; therefore, we study and rectify a particular behavior of physics-informed neural networks we find leads to inaccurate predictions, known as *cheating*.
+Motivated by the need for accurate modeling, we study and rectify a particular behavior of physics-informed neural networks we find leads to inaccurate predictions, known as *cheating*.
 Harnessing functional analysis, we provide methods to circumvent cheating, and find exact theoretical bounds on situations in which cheating can occur.

 This effort has led to theoretical work in proving blow-ups of various equations in fluid dynamics, as reported in [Quanta](https://www.quantamagazine.org/deep-learning-poised-to-blow-up-famed-fluid-equations-20220412/).